-1. Alden State Bank verifies our customer's identity and address and sends a temporary access id and password by mail before enrolling a customer in online banking.
+1. Alden State Bank verifies our customer's identity, prior to the customer setting up their access id and password during enrollment to online banking.

 2. You will be asked to create three personal challenge questions when you enroll in online banking.

 3. Alden State Bank requires an access id and a password at sign on to view your accounts.

 4. Last Log in – each time you log in to online banking we will welcome you by name and display the date and time of your last session.

 In addition to the security measures we have taken, we recommend that you take the following steps to further protect your personal information online:

 1. Keep you access id and password confidential and in a secure location separate from the computer you use for online banking access.